The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 The Arbogast Hula Popper is a great choice for fishing in and around grass beds and other areas where fish are known to lie in wait for an unsuspecting frog to make its way through the water’s surface.
 The long skirt on the tail end of this lure helps to look more like a pair of legs kicking through the water as you gradually pop it at your own chosen pace.

-The large splash left behind by the Hula Popper has managed to entice fish to bite for decades.
+The large splash left behind by the Hula Popper has enticed fish to bite for decades.

 5. Arbogast Jitterbug